Launcelot Kiggell: Later life

-Kiggell was awarded the KCMG in 1918.
+Kiggell was appointed a Knight Commander of the Order of St Michael and St George in January 1918.
 He was Lieutenant Governor of Guernsey from 1918 until 1920, in which year he retired from the Army.
+In December 1921 he became colonel of the Royal Warwickshire Regiment, into which he had been commissioned almost forty years earlier.

 Kiggell worked on the Official History of the Great War from 1920 to 1923, but had to give up the task on health grounds.
 In 1924 he was appointed to write the volume of the Official History covering January 1918 to 21 March 1918, the period up until and including the first day of German Michael Offensive.
 As the blame for this near-debacle was politically controversial, it was planned to produce this volume quickly, like the volume on Gallipoli.
 British Army record-keeping had broken down during the chaotic days of the German breakthrough, so Kiggell was deemed an ideal person to interview officers who had served at the time, but in 1926 he was dismissed as he had made little progress, and what he had written was deemed “colourless”.
-As Aspinall-Oglander was busy writing the Gallipoli volume, Edmonds took over writing the volume himself; which in the event was not published until 1935 as he was busy with the Somme volume.
+As Cecil Aspinall-Oglander was busy writing the Gallipoli volume, James Edward Edmonds took over writing the volume himself; which in the event was not published until 1935 as he was busy with the Somme volume.

 Kiggell had married Eleanor Rose Field, daughter of a colonel, on 10 March 1888.
 They had three sons, born in 1890, 1894 and 1903.
 His wife died in 1948.

 Kiggell died, after a thirty-year retirement, at Felixstowe on 23 February 1954.
 His estate was valued for probate at £2,286 1s 3d (just over £56,000 at 2016 prices).